sw2go/blog/_posts/2023-01-06-blog-setup.md

 ---
-title: "Setup your own blog"
+title: "How to setup your own blog"
 date: 2023-01-06
 ---

-To setup your own blog just follow the instructions here: https://github.com/skills/github-pages
+To setup your own blog just follow the instructions from [github-pages](https://github.com/skills/github-pages)